AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 ## Approval processes

-An approval process must be active in order to appear on the Approval Process field for a project, task, or issue.
+An approval process must be active in order to appear on the [!UICONTROL Approval Process] field for a project, task, or issue.

 You can make an approval process active while editing the approval process.